 The Board of Directors has an Audit Committee, which assists the Board in fulfilling its responsibilities to stockholders concerning the Company's financial reporting and internal controls, and facilitates open communication among the Audit Committee, Board of Directors, outside auditors and management.
 The Audit Committee discusses with management and the outside auditors the financial information developed by the Company, the Company's systems of internal controls and the Company's audit process.
 The Audit Committee recommends to the Board each fiscal year the independent auditors who will audit the financial statements of the Company for that year.
 The independent auditors meet with the Audit Committee (both with and without the presence of the Company's management) to review and discuss various matters pertaining to the audit, including the Company's financial statements, the report of the independent auditors on the results, scope and terms of their work, and their recommendations concerning the financial practices, controls, procedures and policies employed by the Company.
-For the year ended December 31, 2001 and until the Annual Meeting, the Audit Committee consisted and will consist of Messrs.
-Baute, Baxter and Murrer, each of whom are "independent" as defined under Rule 4200 of the National Association of Securities Dealers' listing standards.
-The Audit Committee met four times during fiscal 2001.
-Immediately following the Annual Meeting, the Audit Committee shall consist of Messrs.
-Barone, Baute and Baxter, each of whom are "independent" as defined under Rule 4200 of the National Association of Securities Dealers' listing standards.
+The Audit Committee consists of Messrs.
+Baute, Baxter, and Barone, each of whom are "independent" as defined under Rule 4200(a)(15) of the National Association of Securities Dealers' listing standards.
+The Audit Committee met six times during 2002.